YouTube Advertising: The Strengths and Pitfalls

 3. Length vs. Budget

 This last topic takes a bit more thought than the previous two.
-The way YouTube advertising works is that you as a marketer are only charged for each complete view that you receive, meaning that if you post a full 60 second video, you are only charged for each full 60 second view that you receive.
+The way YouTube advertising works is that you as a marketer are only charged for each complete view that you receive up to 30 seconds, meaning that if you post a full 60-second video, you are only charged for each view lasting at least 30 seconds that you receive.
 Now if you are familiar at all with YouTube, you understand that asking for a customer to sit through a full minute of content unrelated to their desired video is tantamount to asking them to run a full marathon; it’s a tough sell.
 You’ll get the occasional person who is truly interested, but roughly 50% of your ad dollars will probably go to “Absentee watchers” or people who have YouTube on in the background just to have something to listen to who are not actively engaged.

 All in all, YouTube can be one of the most versatile tools in any marketer’s playbook.
 When coupled with excellent targeting, a comprehensive strategy and a great understanding of the user journey, YouTube can do wonders for a company’s marketing plan and their overall bottom line.
 YouTube has options that are perfect for almost any team, if you’d like to learn more about using YouTube for your business, read our blog.